tingxin/DevIoT_Arduino_Starter_Kit/README.md

 8.Connect the sensors to GrovePi and configuration.

-In this sample,i connected button sensor to the AO port on GrovePi, Sound sensor to A1 Port, Light sensor to A2 port.Led sensor to D3 port,Buzzer sensor to D4 port
+In this sample,i connected button sensor to the A0 port on GrovePi, Sound sensor to A1 Port, Light sensor to A2 port.Led sensor to D3 port,Buzzer sensor to D4 port
 ![Connect sensors](images/connected_sensor.jpg "Connect sensors")

 Check the connection setting in setting.cfg, as the step 1, the setting.cfg file should like this: